RocketChat/docs-old/administrator-guides/federation/README.md

 All Federation communications are double encrypted, which means messages cannot be delivered by mistake to a wrong peer.
 This is your public key, which is specially generated for Rocket.Chat and by Rocket.Chat, which will be shared with peers you are communicating with.

+The encryption process encrypts the message using the Server A private key, and the Server B public key.

+When a server receives the message, it uses the Server B private key and the Server A public key to decrypt it.

+So, let's say the message ended up on Server C: this server won't have Server B's private key to decrypt it, so the message can't be read at all.

 #### Hub URL

 This usually remains as is.
 This is the Hub URL, where your server will register and confirm domain ownership if you are not using DNS discovery method.